swook/inssort/README.md

 1. A list of data is kept (eg. top ranked players).
 2. New data is appended (good for insertion sort to be used).
-3. Know if ordering has changed to reduce database transactions.
+3. Know if the order of entries has changed (eg. can reduce database transactions).
 4. *[Optionally]* Check changes for only the top N entries.

 ---

-inssort.Sort has the following type signature:
+inssort.Sort has the type signature: `func Sort(sort.Interface, ...int) bool`.

-    func Sort(sort.Interface, ...int) bool

 The variadic int argument can be provided in the following ways.